pineappleworkshop/aleo-zordle/README.md

 is no logic for when the game is won.
 In future implementations, challengers' guess attempts will be restricted by some owner specifed ruleset.
 Scoring will be based on how many attempts consumed before the win.

 - Lacking contraints.
 Currently, it is possible to cheat the game in more ways than one.
-However, these methods are trivial to fix and certainly will be in future implementations.
+However, these exploits are trivial to fix and certainly will be in future implementations.

 - At some point, would love to pair this with reactle (https://reactle.vercel.app) an open-source wordle clone in react.